Sepulchral Monument to the Artist's Mother, Signe Tegner

 myminifactory

-This statue is a monument to Rudolph Tegner's mother.
-Rudolph Tegner (1873 – 1950) was a Danish sculptor linked to the Symbolist movement.
-In the early 20th century his work caused considerable controversy in Denmark.
-Tegner was the son of politician and businessman Jørgen Henry August Tegner and his wife Signe Elisabeth Puggaard.
-He travelled to Greece and to Italy as a young man, where he was particularly impressed by Michelangelo's sculptures in the Medici Chapel.
-His first major work, A Faun (1891) was installed at Charlottenburg Palace.
-From 1890 to 1893 he collaborated with the Norwegian sculptor Gustav Vigeland, and then moved to Paris, where he resided until 1897.
-Tegner's sculptures developed the stylistic innovations of Art Nouveau and the erotic realism of Auguste Rodin.
-This caused widespread debate in Denmark, which was still heavily influenced by the restrained neo-classical ideals of Bertel Thorvaldsen.
-Tegner, in contrast, emphasised violent monumental forms which were both eye-catching and provocative. https://en.wikipedia.org/wiki/Rudolph_Tegner
+Rudolph Tegner's mother is immortalized by this statue.
+Rudolph Tegner (1873 – 1950) was a prolific Danish sculptor associated with the Symbolist movement.
+In the early 20th century, his work sparked intense controversy in Denmark.
+Tegner was the son of politician Jørgen Henry August Tegner and his wife Signe Elisabeth Puggaard.
+As a young man, he traveled to Greece and Italy, where he was deeply influenced by Michelangelo's sculptures in the Medici Chapel.
+His first major work, A Faun (1891), was installed at Charlottenburg Palace.
+From 1890 to 1893, Tegner collaborated with Norwegian sculptor Gustav Vigeland, then moved to Paris, where he lived until 1897.
+Tegner's sculptures showcased the innovative style of Art Nouveau and the erotic realism of Auguste Rodin.
+This caused widespread debate in Denmark, still heavily influenced by Bertel Thorvaldsen's restrained neo-classical ideals.
+In contrast, Tegner emphasized bold, eye-catching monumental forms that were provocative and thought-provoking.

 Download Model from myminifactory